OcksDev/OcksTools/Assets/OcksTools/zExtras/Plugins/uLayout-1.4.1/README.md

 **uLayout** is simple UI layout system designed as a drop-in replacement for Unity's `VerticalLayoutGroup` and `HorizontalLayoutGroup`, implementing a core subset of the *flexbox* spec from CSS.
 The system operates purely on `RectTransform`s, meaning full compatibility with native uGUI components like `Image`, `RectMask2D`, etc.

-It's designed with performance in mind (layout children are cached between hierarchy changes), but I haven't run any dedicated performance tests yet.
+It's designed with performance in mind&mdash;`LayoutRoot` only triggers an update when resize events occur, and only the `Layout` objects which had a child resize are updated.
+The demo scene costs ~3.5ms on my machine (i9-9900k), most of which is canvas updates.

 ---

 ## Installation
+uLayout can be installed from the Unity Package Manager via git URL: `https://github.com/pokeblokdude/uLayout.git` \
-uLayout can be installed from a `.unitypackage` file.
-Download the latest release from the Releases tab.
+Alternatively, you can import directly into your project with a `.unitypackage` file, available in the Releases tab.

 ---